Skip to Content

 A Safe, Pesticide-Free Environment: Don't use chemical insecticides (especially systemic ones).
 Use caution when applying organic pesticides and use herbicides only for a weed emergency.

-Tips for Attracting Butterflies to Your Yard
+Tips For Attracting Butterflies to Your Yard

 To attract and feed adult butterflies, our 'Butterfly Paradise' Pre-Planned Cottage Garden and our Pollinator Paradise Pre-Planned Garden provide many months of nectar-rich flowers for a wide range of butterflies.
 The pre-planned gardens arrive with our premium plants, care instructions and garden maps, to make planting a butterfly garden simple.